Candlelight Processional (Disney Parks): Walt Disney World

 Rock Hudson narrating at Magic Kingdom as the star of "the living Christmas tree."

 Walt Disney World opened in October 1971, and the Candlelight Procession was transferred over to the new Magic Kingdom theme park.
 Actor Rock Hudson served as the first narrator and Frederick Fennell was conductor of the Candlelight Orchestra.
 At the beginning, the event was staged in front of Cinderella Castle, and then alternated with Main Street Station, similar to the Disneyland version.

 By the 1990s, the event at Walt Disney World was being performed over two days each holiday season, like Disneyland.
-In 1994, the event's was moved to EPCOT, which had opened in 1982, to accommodate a larger viewership and growing popularity.
+In 1994, the event was moved to Epcot at the America Gardens Theatre in The American Adventure pavilion, to accommodate a larger viewership and growing popularity.
 James Earl Jones was the event's final narrator at Magic Kingdom, and Phylicia Rashad became the first narrator for the EPCOT version.
-On November 17, 1998, Celtic Woman starring Méav Ní Mhaolchatha, Órla Fallon, Chloë Agnew, Máiréad Nesbitt, and Lisa Kelly performed their song "Ding Dong Merrily on High" on Christmas night.

-The show has been performed every year since, with the exception of 2020 when it was cancelled on both coasts due to the COVID-19 pandemic.
+The show has been performed on both coasts annually, with the exception of 2020 when it was cancelled on both coasts due to the COVID-19 pandemic.

-Since 2020, the event is performed from Thanksgiving weekend to New Year's Eve, where Derric Johnson became the conductor.
+Derric Johnson became involved in the Candlelight Processional in the 1980s.
 Johnson had previously developed Re-Generation, a professional a-cappella singing group that performed nationally as well as at the Magic Kingdom during the 1970s.
 The group eventually evolved into the Voices of Liberty when EPCOT opened in 1982.
 Johnson, a composer, offered Disney his own custom arrangements of classic holiday songs, many of which were recorded for the Re-Generation Christmas recording Christmas in Velvet.

 In 2022, Dr. John V. Sinclair, director of music at Rollins College, was honored for conducting over 1,000 performances of the Candlelight Processional at Walt Disney World.